iburenko/gesture-classification/README.md

 ## Training details

 There is a learning rate scheduler that divides the initial learning rate by 5 at the 35th and 80th epochs.
 It is not configurable in the current version of the code.

+## Masking and Optical Flow
+These folders contain the files for the experiment of gesture detection with the incorporation of both masking and optical flow respectively.

+## Miscallaneous
+This folder contains various script for the testing and analysis involved in the project.